-Two institutes geared toward teachers of the required high school class in economics and personal finance are set for JMU in the summer of 2014.
+Institutes in economics and personal finance are set for JMU in the summer of 2014.
+The institutes are geared toward, but not limited to, teachers of the required high school class in personal finance and economics.
 The Economics Institute, set for July 7-8-9 and 14-15-16, covers the economics portion of the class with instruction on content, methods and materials.
 The Personal Finance Institute, set for July 21-25, not only covers the personal finance part of the course but also provides excellent materials for personal financial planning by teachers.
 The institutes, coordinated by the Virginia Council on Economic Education, are free to participants, thanks to generous financial support from the Bank of America Charitable Foundation, the BB&T Charitable Foundation, Capital One, the Genworth Foundation, Shenandoah Valley Economic Education, Inc., the SunTrust Foundation, the Virginia Bankers Association Education Foundation and Wells Fargo.
 More information and registration are available at http://www.vcee.org/workshop/view/886 (economics) and http://www.vcee.org/workshop/view/887 (personal finance).

 GEM Fair March 12

-This years Global Entrepreneurship Marketplace Fair (GEM Fair) is set for March 12 at the JMU Festival Conference Center.
+This year’s Global Entrepreneurship Marketplace Fair (GEM Fair) is set for Wednesday, March 12, at the JMU Festival Conference Center.
 At a GEM Fair, students from Mini-Economies across the region bring their products to sell in a simulated international marketplace.
-Information and registration materials will be posted as available at the GEM Fair page on this site.
+Information and registration materials are available at the GEM Fair page on this site.